sraashis/retinal-fundus-transfer/README.md

 ### An easy way of doing transfer learning for color fundus images processing tasks.
 * Like vessel segmentation, Aretery/Vein classification, and optic disk segementation, exudates, segmentation/detection, and many more.
-* One can simply download the data and start working on transfer learning tasks.
-* It uses custom Image transforms that works well with retinal images.
+* It uses special custom Image transforms that works well with retinal images.
-* Below is a detailed explanation on transfer learning for retinal vessel segmentation with publicly available dataset to any datasets that does not have ground truth vessel mask available.
+* A detailed explanation on transfer learning for retinal vessel segmentation with publicly available dataset to any datasets that does not have ground truth vessel mask available as follows:

 ### Step 1:
 **Install pytorch and torchvision from [official website](https://pytorch.org/), and run:**